dturanski/data-microservices/README.md

 You should see the Dataflow Server console log launch the task and will output the path of its log file directory open stdout_0.log in that directory and you should see the contents of the file listed (each line processed by the task).

+NOTE: By default, the file source will prevent processing duplicate files.
+To launch the task multiple times, use different file names or set `prevent-duplicates` to `false` on the file source.